Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 It did not work with all ghosts, but some that had found their way through the portal by accident really did not want to deal with the infamous Phantom.
 Unfortunately, this was not one of those ghosts.
 The long tail whipped around faster than lightning and knocked Danny from the sky.
 Danny went intangible and slipped harmlessly through the street into the sewer system.

-Ignoring the smell, he really didn't have to breathe when he was ghost after all, Danny floated down the pipes to about where he thought the ghost was standing.
+Ignoring the smell, he didn't need to breathe when he was ghost after all, Danny floated down the pipes to about where he thought the ghost was standing.
 Then he flew straight up at his top speed.
 He pegged the ghost in the jaw, snapping its head back, and halting its progress.
 The ghost roared in pain and let out a ghostly green flame.
 Danny quickly countered it with his ice breath not willing to risk the flames hitting anyone else.

 Zooming around the ghost's head he realized there was no real blind spot.
 With the ghost's three hundred sixty degree vision and aggravatingly flexible tail, it was becoming a serious nuisance to fight.
 Danny charged up a few ecto-bombs and chucked them at the ghost's broad back.
 The tail moved to intercept them but was blasted by the first bomb and exploded.
 Two actually hit the ghost.
 One blew up a spine, but the one that his the scaly hide just left a burn mark.
 Its armor was too thick for the bombs to do any good.
 That was a bit of a problem as the bombs were concentrated bursts of ectoplasm and stronger than a regular ghost ray.